 10 Tips to Help Avoid Ugly Arguments

 Every couple argues.
-Some of them do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
-Whatever the method, the result is the same - hurt feelings and disenchantment.
-Here are my tips to help you argue constructively.
-If done correctly arguing can be a pathway to growth and problem solving.
+Some do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
+Whatever the method, the result is the same — hurt feelings and disenchantment.
+But, if done correctly, arguing can be a pathway to growth and problem solving.
+Here are my tips to help you argue more constructively.

 - Understand that anger itself is not destructive.
 There is a vast difference between anger and rage.
-When someone is angry they need to state their feelings, they don't break things or relationships - that is ragefull behavior.
+When someone is angry they need to state their feelings.
+They don't break things or relationships: That is rageful behavior.

 - Talk about your feelings before you get angry.
-When you or your partner can approach the situation as it happens and deal with it in a safe way, it may not get to the point of being an argument.
-Sometimes things just need to be verbalized and most arguments can be avoided if your partner understands how you feel.
+When you or your partner can approach the situation as it happens and deal with it in a safe way, it may not get to the point of becoming an argument.
+Sometimes things just need to be verbalized, and most arguments can be avoided if your partner understands how you feel.

 - Don't threaten your relationship.
 And don't take every argument as a threat to your relationship.
 This type of emotional blackmail puts the other partner in a panic/flight or flight mode.
 While you're telling them you want to leave, they may be making plans to find a roommate.
 In addition, they may be so devastated by the thought of losing their family they can go into a deep depression and be unable to give you what it is you need.